LBHB/multichannel_sorting/readme.md

 ## To Install:

 cd to folder where you want to store the multichannel code.
-The path to this folder is reffered to as <multichannel_sorting_path> throught these instructions
+The path to this folder is referred to as &lt;multichannel_sorting_path&gt; throughout these instructions

 Get all the code:
 ```bash